 Online shoppers are deal hunters.
 And the newest way of finding a good deal is not visiting one website after another but by visiting a price aggregator or comparison shopping website that shows the different prices for the same commodity across a vast number of e-commerce sites.
 Getting your e-commerce venture into these databases is an essential step for growing your business as it makes your products visible to a new demographic, one that is typically more accepting of new entrants in the business.

 A vast percentage of online traffic is from mobile devices like smartphones and tablets.
-E-commerce is all set to go the same way, with a share of users actually buying products from the mobile platform steadily increasing.
-You must have either a fully functional mobile version of your website or a mobile app available on all app stores right from the get go.
+E-commerce is all set to go the same way, with the share of users actually buying products from the mobile platform steadily increasing.
+You must have either a fully functional mobile version of your website or a mobile app available on all app stores right from the get-go.

 Having a newsletter and a mailing list gives interested users a clear way to show their interest.
 It gets your information directly into the mailboxes of prospective customers, those who are already interested in beginning with.
 This increases the chance of making a sale much fold.

 Online advertising using Google AdWords is a crucial part of marketing your online venture.
-Pay per click advertising is expensive, but when done right can drive a large amount of the traffic from interested users to your website.
+Pay-per-click advertising is expensive, but when done right can drive a large amount of traffic from interested users to your website.
 Do your diligence with the right combination of keywords that will be suitable for your business.
 Have a campaign idea ready when the time comes.

 Business is competitive and nowhere will you feel the pressure to give up more than the initial lull.
 But you must persevere through this time.
 Remember that you have got this far and that you have to see this through.
 This one simple fact is worth all other success tips combined.